Why Glucagon is a Must-Have for Sick Days with Diabetes

 For step by step instructions on how to use each type of emergency glucagon, click here.

-This article was made possible with support from Xeris Pharmaceuticals.
+This article was made possible with support from Xeris Pharmaceuticals, an active partner of Beyond Type 1 at the time of publication.